REDDITARUN/DeepRL/README.md

 3. **Target Networks**: Using a separate target network to stabilize training.
 4. **Improved DQN Variants**: Implementing Double DQN (DDQN) and other advanced techniques.
 5. **OpenAI Gym Environments**: Working with various Gym environments to test and validate RL algorithms.
+6. **Actor-Critic (A2C)**: Combining policy gradient and value-based methods for improved learning.

 ### Usage and Outcomes

 -   **Grid World**: Implemented a custom grid world environment and solved it using DQN and DDQN.
 -   **CartPole**: Applied DQN and DDQN to balance a pole on a cart, demonstrating the ability to learn dynamic control tasks.
 -   **Mountain Car**: Solved the Mountain Car problem, showcasing the challenges of sparse rewards and the importance of strategic exploration.
+-   **Bipedal Walker**: Tackled the Bipedal Walker environment, showing the application of Actor-Critic methods in continuous action spaces.

 ## Project Structure

 -   **Introduction to Deep Reinforcement Learning**: Setting up neural networks for the Wumpus World environment.
 -   **Implementing DQN**: Solving grid-world, CartPole, and Mountain Car environments with DQN.
 -   **Improving DQN**: Implementing and evaluating Double DQN on the same environments.
+-   **Actor-Critic**: Implementing and evaluating A2C on CartPole, Bipedal Walker, and Grid World environments.

 ## Deep Q-Learning (DQN)